verrazzano/docs/content/en/docs/setup/platforms/kind/kind.md

 #### Image caching to speed up install

-If you are experimenting with Verrazzano and expect that you may need to delete the KIND cluster and later, install Verrazzano again on a new KIND cluster, then you can follow these steps to ensure that the image cache used by `containerd` inside KIND is preserved across clusters.
-Subsequent installs will be faster than the first install, as they will not need to pull the images again.
+If you are experimenting with Verrazzano and expect that you may need to delete the KIND cluster and later, install Verrazzano again on a new KIND cluster, then you can follow these steps to ensure that the image cache used by containerd inside KIND is preserved across clusters.
+Subsequent installs will be faster than the first install, because they will not need to pull the images again.

 1. Create a named Docker volume that will be used for the image cache, and note its `Mountpoint` path.
 In this example, the volume is named `containerd`.

 ```shell
 docker volume create containerd

 docker volume inspect containerd #Sample output is shown

     {
         "CreatedAt": "2021-01-11T16:27:47Z",
         "Driver": "local",